 Study Abroad in Italy

-Faculty and students from the Early Childhood Education program will travel to study the infant/toddler, preschool, and lower elementary programs in the Emilia-Romagna Region of Italy from May 29-June18, 2018.
+A group of faculty and students from the Early Childhood Education program travel to study the infant/toddler, preschool, and lower elementary programs in the Emilia-Romagna Region of Italy at the end of May each year.
 Educational approaches explored through touring these programs will broaden the perspective of both faculty and students in the early childhood program.
 Italian models of early childhood are world renowned and considered state-of-the-art early childhood practices.
 The two most prominent approaches that emerged from this area (and continue to influence each other today) are Maria Montessori’s Montessori approach and Loris Malaguzzi’s Reggio Emilia approach.

 LSU faculty members have partnered with faculty from both Salisbury University and the University of Bologna who are offering this experience for university credit through the Salisbury University course ELED 317: Integrating Aesthetic Experiences into Teaching and Learning through Salisbury University (available for undergraduate or graduate credit).
 Classes will take place on the University of Bologna (UniBo) campus, within community institutions, and on field trips to sites used to enrich teachers’ experiences.
 Students will work with experts in music, movement, art, and theater; visit local art museums and tour educational programs for local schools; and travel to nearby towns to see innovative projects and be immersed in the Italian culture.
 This collaboration further expands our program’s investment in the Reggio-inspired philosophy.
 Faculty will make linkages necessary to explore LSU’s ability to offer a similar experience.